core-wg/oscore/draft-ietf-core-object-security.md

 If verification fails in any step, the endpoint stops processing that message.

 The length of the nonces R1, R2, and R3 is application specific.
 The application needs to set the length of each nonce such the probability of its value being repeated is negligable; typically, at least 8 bytes long.
 Since R2 may be generated as the result of a replayed request #1, the probability for collision needs to consider the birthday paradox.
-For example, setting the length of R2 to 8 bytes results in an average collision after 2^32 response #1 messages, which  makes collisions improbable for a constrained server handling at most a request per second.
+For example, setting the length of R2 to 8 bytes results in an average collision after 2^32 response #1 messages, which  makes collisions improbable for a constrained server handling of the order of a request per second.

 Request #2 can be an ordinary request.
 The server performs the action of the request and sends response #2 after having successfully completed the security context related operations in step 4.
 The client acts on response #2 after having successfully completed step 5.